 The Biometrics.gov website is the central source of information on biometrics-related activities for the Federal government.
 This site and its sister site, Biometrics.org provide a respository of biometrics-related public information and opportunities for discussion.
 These websites, working together, were developed to encourage greater collaboration and sharing of information on biometric activities among government departments and agencies; commercial entities; state, regional, and international organizations; and the general public.

 Department of Defense (DoD) senior leadership has recognized the important role that biometrics play in prosecuting the global war on terrorism, protecting our troops, and securing national security interests.
-The Biometrics Identity Management Agency (BIMA), as per DoD Directive 8521 01E, serves to:
+The Defense Forensics and Biometrics Agency (DFBA)(including the Biometrics Identity Management Agency) (BIMA) serves to:

 The NIST/ITL Biometrics website is the National Institute of Standards and Technology (NIST) Information Technology Laboratory (ITL)'s overview of NIST/ITL activities including NIST activities; NIST partners; Standards; the IAD Image Group and the Computer Security Division (CSD) Group activities.
 This site and a related site, Biometrics Quality Homepage provide a brief overview of NIST biometrics activities with links to additional information.